alfusinigoj/kerberos-auth-egress-buildpack/README.md

+#### Breaking: v1.* - Mandate to use github or azure devops as source for kerberos config and keytab files

 #### This project offers a supply buildpack which helps applying IWA security (kerberos) for app-app/svc-svc secure communication, in PCF.

 In detail, if any service running in PCF is protected by `route service` (https://github.com/macsux/route-service-auth), the client application should be attaching a valid kerberos ticket, so as to be authenticated properly.
 This buildpack, together with the nuget package mentioned below will be intercepting all the egress requests and attaches a valid kerberos ticket.
 For more details, please listen to Andrew Stackhov's video here "youtube video link here"'